VC-MIPI-modules/vc_mipi_nvidia/README.md

 </details>

 ### Example
 As an example the device tree for the IMX226 with 4 lanes and pixel format RAW10 is shown on the code snippet.
-Be aware of that the property values for gain are given in mbB [:)] and the frame rate in mHz.
+Be aware of that the property values for gain are given in mdB [:)] and the frame rate in mHz.
 So, you have to multiply the values from the table with 1000.
 ```
   ...
   // ----------------------------------------------------